khammal/UW-Exam-Scheduler/README.md

 ## Visit The Site

-Feel free to check out the [project here!](https://uwscheduler.vercel.app/)
+Feel free to check out the [project here!](https://uwscheduler.netlify.app/)

 ## Features

 - **PostgreSQL Database:** Stores detailed information about exams, including dates, times, courses, locations, and more.
 - **Spring Boot Backend:** Provides a robust RESTful API to manage exam data efficiently.
-The backend is packaged as a Dockerfile and hosted on Heroku.
+The backend is packaged as a jar and hosted on AWS Elastic Beanstalk.
 - **ReactJS Frontend:** A user-friendly interface for viewing, adding, editing, and deleting exam information.
-The frontend is hosted on Vercel.
+The frontend is hosted on Netlify.

 ## Prerequisites